-^c Imperial County was previously designated as a serious nonattainment area for particulate matter 10 (PM10) in part due to windblown dust.
+c Imperial County was previously designated as a serious nonattainment area for particulate matter 10 (PM10) in part due to windblown dust.
 It was designated as in attainment in 2020 by the Environmental Protection Agency based on commitments made in the Imperial County 2018 Redesignation Request and Maintenance Plan for Particulate Matter less than 10 Microns in Diameter.
 However, under this plan, if there are future violations, contingency measures to address fugitive dust could be put in place.
 These include rules for agriculture, which could severely impact this and other industries in Imperial.

-for farm working individuals," investment from government agencies, support for local businesses, and training for new industries are community priorities.47 Bombay Beach residents also want to maximize economic opportunities related to arts and ecotourism at the Sea through museums and other infrastructure.
+Communities want solutions for poverty and unemployment and lack of upward economic mobility.
+Shoreline residents have identified "good jobs and a healthy economy" as one of the most important improvements for a healthy community.
+They shared that "green jobs," "assistance and resources for farm working individuals," investment from government agencies, support for local businesses, and training for new industries are community priorities.
+Bombay Beach residents also want to maximize economic opportunities related to arts and ecotourism at the Sea through museums and other infrastructure.
 These could also support local employment and economic development.

 Restoration efforts already underway at the Salton Sea provide career opportunities through state positions, or private contracting and subcontractors.
 Management projects at the Sea are complex and require a significant amount of planning, engineering, and ongoing monitoring.
-Permanent positions needed for these projects include specialists in engineering, law enforcement, hydrology, wildlife and habitat conservation, plant propagation, and environmental science.48 Future opportunities could provide dozens of permanent SSMP jobs locally, spanning engineering, hydrology, operations and maintenance, planning, communications and community engagement, real estate, and wildlife management and monitoring.
+Permanent positions needed for these projects include specialists in engineering, law enforcement, hydrology, wildlife and habitat conservation, plant propagation, and environmental science.
+Future opportunities could provide dozens of permanent SSMP jobs locally, spanning engineering, hydrology, operations and maintenance, planning, communications and community engagement, real estate, and wildlife management and monitoring.
 Currently, the California Department of Fish and Wildlife hosts an office in Bermuda Dunes, but may expand into Imperial in the coming years, providing additional state employment opportunities.
 At the same time, the Salton Sea Management Program struggles to fill local positions, which may show that more is needed to connect people to these jobs.

 Although Salton Sea restoration efforts can provide career opportunities, creating these career pathways takes intention and commitment from employers.
-Targeted hiring, workforce training, and additional support are needed so residents can access these high-quality, family-sustaining careers, and so the State can fill a range of critical local positions.49 This is particularly necessary for tribal, under-resourced or low-income communities who face many barriers to entering these field.
+Targeted hiring, workforce training, and additional support are needed so residents can access these high-quality, family-sustaining careers, and so the State can fill a range of critical local positions.
+This is particularly necessary for tribal, under-resourced or low-income communities who face many barriers to entering these field.